Zilliqa/scilla/README.md

 ./bin/eval-runner examples/eval/exp/let.scilla
 ```

-* To run a simulation:
+* To run a step-based simulation:

 ```
-./bin/scilla-runner crowdfunding
+./bin/scilla-runner crowdfunding n
 ```
   or
 ```
-./bin/scilla-runner zil-game
+./bin/scilla-runner zil-game n
 ```
+where `n` is a number `0-4` for the number of "steps" to execute the
+protocol (the messages and blockchain states are provided for only so
+many steps in the simulation).

 ### Where to find binaries